4,5 cl of gin

 How to make the Ramos Gin Fizz drink

 Prepare all the ingredients on the counter to work well and quickly, especially the cream and egg white.
-Pour all ingredients in a shaker.
+Pour all ingredients into a shaker.
 Shake vigorously for one minute: you have to mix both cream and egg white to perfection, so do take your time.
 Pour into a highball glass.
-Once the Ramos Gin Fizz was drunk as a tonic drink or even as breakfast, try it as an aperitif or after dinner and you will discover a hidden gem.
+Once the Ramos Gin Fizz was drunk as a tonic drink or even as breakfast, try it as an aperitif or after dinner, and you will discover a hidden gem.